Prepare While Others Dream: Setting Goals from the Top Down

 What are your goals?
 We all have them.
 As a medical student, one of your biggest career goals is to become a doctor.
 This takes years of hard work and dedication to learning medicine and the art of patient care.
 That means setting goals and creating plans of action to help you achieve them.
 You need to prepare while others dream to stay ahead of the pack.

 The actions you plan can take your future career as a physician to the next level.
 Some people advise setting smaller, short-term goals to get to the larger, long-term ones.
-But it’s actually best to layout your long-term goals.
+But it’s best to lay out your long-term goals.
 Then, create short-term plans and goals that lead you to the prizes.

 If your ultimate goal is to become a doctor, that goal can be broken down into shorter-term goals.
 We call this the Top Down Method.

-These shorter teram goals could be landing the residency you’ve had your eyes on for a while now.
+These shorter-term goals could be landing the residency you’ve had your eyes on for a while now.
 Or maybe there’s a specific clinical placement you know would be perfect for your field of expertise.

-Before you get to those points, you have to complete medical school and pass the USMLE Step 1, USMLE Step 2 CK and USMLE Step 2 CS exams.
+Before you get to those points, you have to complete medical school and pass the USMLE Step 1 and USMLE Step 2 CK exams.
 You’ll also need to get BLS and ACLS certifications to move to the next level in your future career as a physician.

-Learning how to set goals is a tangible and manageable skill as a med student.
+Learning how to set goals is a tangible and manageable skill for a med student.
 To achieve them, you need to make use of time management and leave the art of procrastination alone.

 Smart Framework for Setting Goals